CBEP-SoCB-Details/DEP_nutrients/Analysis/DEP_Nutrients_Royal_Analysis.md

 variable levels of NOx versus organic N. The sites with the highest proportion of NOx tend to be from the upper tributaries / head of tide.
-High TN samples may be slightly more likely to have extreme proportions, but hey do not fall in any particular area of the plot.
+High TN samples may be slightly more likely to have extreme proportions, but they do not fall in any particular area of the plot.

 ## Produce PDF